swetha0/lab-angular-directives/README.md

 ## Progression 1: Attribute Directive - ngClass & ngStyle

 - Generate a new app using `ng new directive-attribute-app`
-- Use the following angular built in attribute directives generate the output given below.
+- Use the following angular built in attribute directives and generate the output given below.
 ```
 - ngClass
 - ngStyle